-A couple of years ago we put out a survey on Twitter and asked 100 Zwift and Sufferfest cyclists what they disliked most about indoor cycling.
+A few years back, we conducted a Twitter survey and gathered responses from 100 Zwift and Sufferfest cyclists on their biggest complaints about indoor cycling.

 Sweat came out among the highest.

 The problem was getting covered in the stuff.
 And let’s be honest, even in the coolest room, or with a specialist indoor cycling fan, you soak out a towel pretty easily.

 But getting wet is not the real issue.

 Nor is it the damage the salt can do to your components, although that’s an issue too.

 The main problem is that it can cause cardiac shift.
 Here we will look at what it is, how it affects you, and how to avoid it.

 Watts tied to performance

 TLDR; if you are on Zwift, Sufferfest, Trainerroad, or just plain indoor cycling to your smart trainer’s app, then you need an indoor cycling fan and proper hydration.
 Simples.